Projects

 epub

 file. - Seymour, a custom feed reader for Slack.
-Blog post coming at some point.

 - Drafts JS Editor, a web editor for writing Drafts workflows while taking advantage of Typescript auto-complete.
 This project, and subsequent collaboration with Drafts' creator Greg Pierce, led to a new scripting documentation site.